Support Scripps MD Anderson Cancer Care

 Cancer care is delivered in more than 20 sites across the county.
 Capital funding benefits the buildout and equipment necessary to provide standardized care throughout the county.

-To facilitate streamlined care for our patients, as designed by Scripps MD Anderson Cancer Center, we will be building two main hubs in the county: Scripps MD Anderson Cancer Center Torrey Pines and Scripps MD Anderson Cancer Center Mercy.
+To facilitate streamlined care for our patients, as designed by Scripps MD Anderson Cancer Center, we will be building two main hubs in the county: Scripps MD Anderson Cancer Center Torrey Pines and Scripps MD Anderson/Prebys Cancer Center.
 Multidisciplinary clinics where doctors come to meet around the patient will be located in these hubs as well as within each hospital campus.

 Give Hope Through Clinical Research